-Allocation of a new object in new space: do the following atomically

-Save old value of next;

-Initialize the allocated object, incrementing next by size of allocated object; Return the old (saved) value of next;

-Pros and cons of Cheney collection:

-GC is efficient: runs in time proportional to amount of live data (size of new heap).
-Amount of work for each byte of copied data is small.

-Half of available heap space is lost!

-Can we combine advantages of Cheney collection and mark-and-compact?

-Yes!
-Use generational "scavenging" (collection).
+- Allocation of a new object in new space: do the following atomically - Save old value of next; - Initialize the allocated object, incrementing next by size of allocated object; - Return the old (saved) value of next as the address of the allocated object; - Pros and cons of Cheney collection: - GC is efficient: runs in time proportional to amount of live data (size of new heap).
+Amount of work for each byte of copied data is small. - Half of available heap space is lost! - Can we combine advantages of Cheney collection and mark-and-compact? - Yes!
+Use generational "scavenging" (collection) where Cheney collection is used to manage a nursery (a small contiguous subheap) where new objects area allocated.
+Since Cheney collection is used to manage nursery storage, half of the nursery is unused but the loss is small because the nursery is small.
+After an object lives for specified number of nursery collections, it is promoted to the main heap, which is managed using some form of mark-and-compact collection.
+The details of generational collection include a few subtleties discussed on subsequent slides.